Program Overview

 · Central Days: Teachers provide direct instruction in small classes for personalized learning.

-· Satellite Days: Students complete assignments at home referencing Schoology, an easy-to-access online platform teachers utilize to communicate assignments and grades.
+· Satellite Days: Students complete assignments at home under parental supervision referencing Schoology, an easy-to-access online platform teachers utilize to communicate assignments and grades.

 Central Day Class Schedules

-- Middle School (7th–8th grade): Tuesdays & Thursdays, with an optional Monday for electives and/or tutored work periods.
+· Middle School (7th–8th grade): Tuesdays & Thursdays, with optional Monday for tutored work periods/electives.

 - Math, Science, & Foreign Language – 3 days per week (Monday, Tuesday, Thursday)